Muhammad-hassan996/Muhammad-hassan996/README.md

 ## Projects and Contributions
 Here are some of the areas I've been working on:
-- Machine Learning Models: From classic algorithms to deep learning models.
+- Machine Learning Models:
-- Data Pipelines: Building scalable systems for processing and analyzing large datasets.
+- Data Pipelines:
-- Data Visualization: Creating insightful and interactive visualizations to communicate data findings.
+- Data Visualization:

 ## How to Reach Me
 Feel free to connect with me or reach out through the following channels: